aws/neptune-gremlin-client/README.md

 #### Installing the neptune-endpoints-info AWS Lambda function

-  1. Build the AWS Lambda proxy from [source](https://github.com/awslabs/amazon-neptune-tools/tree/master/neptune-gremlin-client/neptune-endpoints-info-lambda) and put it an Amazon S3 bucket.
+  1. Build the AWS Lambda proxy from [source](./neptune-endpoints-info-lambda) and put it an Amazon S3 bucket.
-  2. Install the Lambda proxy in your account using [this CloudFormation template](https://github.com/awslabs/amazon-neptune-tools/blob/master/neptune-gremlin-client/cloudformation-templates/neptune-endpoints-info-lambda.json).
+  2. Install the Lambda proxy in your account using [this CloudFormation template](./cloudformation-templates/neptune-endpoints-info-lambda.json).
 The template includes parameters for the current Neptune cluster ID, and the S3 source for the Lambda proxy jar (from step 1).
-  3. Ensure all parts of your application are using the latest Gremlin Client for Amazon Neptune.
+  3. Ensure all parts of your application are using the latest Neptune Gremlin Client.
-  4. The Gremlin Client for Amazon Neptune should be configured to fetch the cluster topology information from the Lambda proxy using the `ClusterEndpointsRefreshAgent.lambdaProxy()` method, as per the [examples above](https://github.com/awslabs/amazon-neptune-tools/tree/master/neptune-gremlin-client#connect-the-clusterendpointsrefreshagent-to-a-lambda-proxy-when-you-have-many-clients).
+  4. The Neptune Gremlin Client should be configured to fetch the cluster topology information from the Lambda proxy using the `ClusterEndpointsRefreshAgent.lambdaProxy()` method, as per the [example above](#using-an-aws-lambda-proxy-to-retrieve-cluster-topology).

 #### Lambda proxy environment variables